Steve Chamraz first walked into TMJ4 in 1994 as a newsroom intern.

 Steve's work has been featured on the CBS Evening News, 60 Minutes and Court TV.
 It has resulted in new state laws, reforms to the court system, the clean-up of illegal dumps, criminal investigations and the resignations of powerful public servants.

 His reporting has been honored with some of the industry's highest awards including a National Headliner Award for Investigative Reporting.
-Steve was a finalist for the Investigative Reporters and Editors Award, won ten regional Edward R. Murrow Awards, nine Mid-America Emmy Awards, three Missouri Broadcasters Awards, the Kansas Broadcasters Award and numerous awards from the Kansas City Press Club.
+Steve was a finalist for the Investigative Reporters and Editors Award, won ten regional Edward R. Murrow Awards, nine Mid-America Emmy Awards, eight Wisconsin Broadcasters Association awards and three awards from the Milwaukee Press Club.